rvbug/NLP/transformers/README.md

 This vector is then passed to the **Decoder layer** as inputs to generate output sequence.
 You can think of Context Vector as compact representation of the inputs capturing the  semantic meaning.
 Disadvtange - If the sequences are very long then performance drops drastically as the input information can be lost.

-So, instead of encoding input to fixed sized context vector, what can be done?
+Instead of encoding input to fixed sized context vector, what can be done?

+So Context Vector is noting but `Weighted sum of input vectors`

 ## Query & Keys